olibre/GreatTips/install/tips.md

 Configure Proxy
 ===============

-On linux machines, an authentified proxy can be configure to access public ressources on internet.
+On GNU/Linux machines, an authentified proxy can be configure to access internet.

 ```bash
 sudo yum install cntlm